Art of Chinese Calligraphy

 A hieroglyph is a character of a logographic or partly logographic writing system.
 The term originally referred to the Egyptian hieroglyphs, but is also applied to the ancient Cretan Luwian, Mayan and Mi'kmaq scripts, and also to some of ancient Chinese characters.
 Each hieroglyphic character represents a common object from their day.

 A math formula is composed of mathematical symbols and Arabic numbers.
-When we refer to those meaningful composition, we call it a formula rather than symbols.
+When we refer to this meaningful composition, we call it a formula rather than symbols.
 Likewise, we do not say looking up an English "symbol" in the Merriam-Webster dictionary.
 (Individually, each stroke in alphabets, Chinese characters, hieroglyph, and math signs are all basically symbols.
 However, we don't say English symbols or Chinese symbols.)

-2. Chinese will probably associate "rice paper" with paper used to wrap candies instead of paper for calligraphy and brush painting.
+2. Chinese will probably associate "rice paper" with paper used to wrap candies or food instead of paper for calligraphy and brush painting.
 In the 19th century when the Europeans tried to get the trade secrets of Chinese writing and painting paper made in Shuan (Xuan) City, they were misinformed it was made of rice!
 Shuan Paper is made of many different plant fibers and may contain ingredients from rice straws.
 But it is not made of rice.

 (Back to Home)